How do I claim back tax if I am in Self Assessment?

 If you are in Self Assessment and you overpay tax, you do not need to submit a separate claim for repayment.
 You claim your tax repayment through your Self Assessment tax return.

-If you overpay tax on your income and you complete a self assessment tax return, HMRC will deal with your repayment once they have processed your tax return.
+If you overpay tax on your income and you complete a Self Assessment tax return, HM Revenue & Customs (HMRC) will deal with your repayment once they have processed your tax return.

 HMRC are repaying tax refunds electronically by reimbursing the amount directly onto the debit or credit card used to make your last tax payment.
 Contact HMRC if you do not want this to be the case, for example, if someone else used their card to pay your tax and you do not want them to get your refund.

 Alternatively, you may want to state in the tax return how you would like the repayment to be paid to you, for example:

 - deducted from your next Self Assessment tax liability – for example, against the next tax year’s ‘payment on account’ if you are due to make one.

 If you owe HMRC another amount – for example, a tax credits overpayment – you might ask them to ‘offset’ the repayment against that amount.
 This means they will take the amount you are due to be repaid off the other amount you owe.
 They will then repay any remaining repayment or you will have to pay the rest if you still owe some.

 You complete your tax return after the end of the tax year.
 The sooner you submit your tax return, the sooner you will receive your repayment, or offset.
 If you submit your tax return online rather than on paper, it might be dealt with sooner and you should get your repayment faster.